syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Appearance-Settings.md

 ![](Appearance-Settings_images/Appearance-Settings_img6.jpeg)

-## Border for TabControlAdv
+## Border Settings

 This section discusses the border settings available for the TabControlAdv.
-Set TabControlAdv.BorderVisible property to true to display the control border.
-By default it is false.
+Set `BorderVisible` property to true to display the control border.
+Default value is false.

 {% tabs %}